Agent skill for multi-repo-swarm - invoke with $agent-multi-repo-swarm

 Discovery

-This description is severely deficient, functioning more as a label than a useful description.
-It provides no information about what the skill does, when to use it, or what problems it solves.
-Claude would have no basis for selecting this skill appropriately from a list of available skills.
+This description is critically deficient across all dimensions.
+It functions as little more than a label and invocation command, providing no information about what the skill does, when to use it, or what user requests should trigger it.
+Claude would have no basis for selecting this skill appropriately from a pool of available skills.

 Suggestions

-Add concrete actions describing what the skill does (e.g., 'Coordinates changes across multiple git repositories, synchronizes branches, manages cross-repo dependencies').
+Add concrete actions describing what the skill does, e.g., 'Coordinates code changes across multiple repositories, synchronizes dependencies, and manages cross-repo pull requests.'

-Add an explicit 'Use when...' clause with natural trigger terms users would say (e.g., 'Use when working across multiple repositories, coordinating multi-repo changes, or managing monorepo-style workflows').
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user needs to make coordinated changes across multiple repositories, sync dependencies between repos, or manage multi-repo workflows.'

 | Dimension | Reasoning | Score |